 Most mental health providers want to do the right thing for children and families, but are not given the degrees of freedom to provide care in a way that is empirically supported.
 The result is that children and families receive sub-standard treatment for months to years, with limited improvement in functioning.
 Families, insurance companies, and county mental health systems invest countless dollars and time with minimal returns.
 Clinicians may begin to feel burned out, and both providers and consumers of mental health become frustrated with our existing system.

 Since 2007, BACA has provided innovative mental health services to youth and families from across the Bay Area.
 While many large medical organizations and academic medical settings are unable to easily adapt their system of care due to organizational demands, BACA remains a lean, nimble organization, not stymied by political issues, academic advancement, or bureaucratic delays.
 Due to the apparent need for youth-focused mental health care in the East Bay, we sought to expand our clinic reach beyond our existing location in West San Jose.
-We now have clinic locations in San Jose, Oakland and are looking forward to opening a third clinic in San Mateo in 2017.
+We now have clinic locations in San Jose, Oakland and Menlo Park and are looking forward to exploring new sites as well.

 Get involved!: As Gandhi said, “Society can be judged by how it treats its least fortunate members.”
 Children with mental illness are among the least fortunate members of our society.
 The quality of their health impacts themselves, their families, and our communities.
 We believe that our society cannot continue to turn a blind eye to the needs of youth and families with mental illness.